rickshahid/SkyMedia/README.md

 ![](http://skystorage.azureedge.net/Snip1.AzureSkyMedia.png)

-For additional screenshots of core application functionality, refer to http://github.com/RickShahid/SkyMedia/wiki
+For additional screenshots of key application modules and functionality, refer to http://github.com/RickShahid/SkyMedia/wiki

 The following set of application functionality is enabled and integrated in this sample Azure ASP.NET Core MVC web app: